 Introduction / History

 The Bharbhunja of Pakistan have their name from their traditional occupation of roasting grains.
 "Bharbhunja" means frying pan or one who roasts grain in Sanskrit.
-Some Bharbhunja claim they are descendants of Brahmin or Kshatriya, the two highest castes of Hinduism but other castes place them in the fourth or lowest caste of Shudras.
+Some Bharbhunja claim they are descendants of Brahmin or Kshatriya, the two highest castes of Hinduism but other castes place them in the fourth or lowest caste.
 At one time all Bharbhunja were Hindus.
 However, with the coming of Muslim rulers to north India and Pakistan, some Bharbhunja converted to Islam.

 The Bharbhunja buy grain from other agricultural castes, then roast or parch it to sell this grain to others.
 The parched grain can serve as a snack or as food for travelers or soldiers.
 The roasted grain is lighter in weight and lasts longer than uncooked grain.